Deland-Labs/DFT-Standard-Tutorial/docs/Intro.md

 - Consideration:If the nonce mechanism is supported, it can prevent users from repeatedly submitting transactions

-- Solution: Support nonce mechanism
+- Solution: use created time to implement a simple nonce mechanism

 ### What other functions does the Dfinity Fungible Token standard need to implement?